Collection inventory

 Processing Information

-Materials were rehoused in folders and boxes.
+Materials were placed in acid-free folders in acid-free boxes.

 Arrangement